-- 131. SUPPORT legislation that establishes producer responsibility for management of their products at the end of their useful life. - 132.
-SUPPORT efforts to increase the development of markets for recycled materials. - 133.
-SUPPORT legislative and regulatory efforts to allow third parties, under specific circumstances and conditions, to collect and transport household hazardous waste to collection facilities. - 134.
-SUPPORT legislation that seeks to remedy the environmental degradation and solid waste management problems on a State-wide basis of single-use plastic bags typically given away for free at grocer, retail and other establishments. - 135.
-SUPPORT legislation that does not require increased diversion from landfills without out an adequate funding mechanism. - 136.
+- 142. SUPPORT legislation that establishes producer responsibility for management of their products, including pharmaceuticals, at the end of their useful life. - 143.
+SUPPORT efforts to increase the development of markets for recycled materials. - 144.
+SUPPORT legislative and regulatory efforts to allow third parties, under specific circumstances and conditions, to collect and transport household hazardous waste to collection facilities. - 145.
+SUPPORT legislation that seeks to remedy the environmental degradation and solid waste management problems on a State-wide basis of polystyrene containers and single-use plastic bags typically given away for free at grocery, retail and other establishments. - 146.
+SUPPORT legislation that does not require increased diversion from landfills without out an adequate funding mechanism. - 147.
 SUPPORT legislation that would make changes to the used tire redemption program.
 Instead of collecting a disposal fee from the consumer when new tires are purchased, a disposal fee would be collected at the wholesale level and redeemed by the disposal site when the used tires are brought to the site.
-The party bringing the tires to the disposal site would also receive a portion of the fee.
+The party bringing the tires to the disposal site would also receive a portion of the fee. - 148.
+SUPPORT legislation that relieves counties with privately-operated landfills from the state requirement for maintaining a 15-year supply of disposal capacity for waste generated within each county.
+In 1989, Contra Costa County amended its general plan to accommodate construction of Keller Canyon Landfill.
+Due to the difficulty in siting landfills and the requirements of Public Resources Code 47100 Countywide Siting Element, the County maintained authority to control the amount of waste disposed at this facility from outside the county.
+Despite Contra Costa County's opposition, AB 845 will become law on January 1, 2013 and prohibit any jurisdiction from regulating the amount of waste disposed at a privately-operated landfill based on its place of origin.